On Arnold's Transversality Conjecture for the Laplace--Beltrami Operator: Low multiplicities and examples

-\subsection{An example with no degenerate eigenvalues: The round $2$-sphere}
+\subsection{An example with no unstable eigenvalues: The round $2$-sphere}

 A homogeneous space exhibiting very different behaviour is $\mathbb S^2$, with its standard metric.
 Its eigenvalues $0 = \lambda_0 > \lambda_1 > \lambda_2 > \ldots$ are given by $\lambda_\ell = -\ell(\ell+1)$, $\ell \in \mathbb N$, and have multiplicity $2\ell+1$.
 The corresponding eigenspace comprises all homogeneous harmonic polynomials of degree $\ell$, restricted to $\mathbb S^2$.
-It may seem, due to the high multiplicities occurring in this example, that some or all of these eigenvalues could be degenerate.
-However, this is not the case, as was shown by Colin de Verdi\`ere \cite[pg.
-186]{CdV1988}.
-Our proof is largely identical, but we nevertheless include it here, because it is instrumental in understanding the higher dimensional case, which was not discussed in \cite{CdV1988}.
+It may seem, due to the high multiplicities occurring in this example, that some or all of these eigenvalues could be unstable.
+However, this is not the case, as was shown by Colin de Verdi\`ere \cite{CdV1988}.
+We reproduce the proof here because it is instrumental in understanding the higher dimensional case, which was not discussed in \cite{CdV1988}.